huntdatacenter/docs/docs/coordination/prices/pricelist.md

 The price list is incorporated as an appendix to our cloud services agreement.Costs are metered and billed in accordanced with our [services specifications](/services/specifications).

 **Machine readable version**.
-This list include machine readable CSVs of the current price list.
-The PDF version above hold precendence if discrepancies occur.
+This list includes machine readable CSVs of the current price list.
+The PDF version above holds precedence if discrepancies occur.

 | **Service** | **Table** | **File** |
 | - | - | - |